 7. Woods Hole Oceanographic Institution (WHOI) Dock

-Reserve a space for your tour* of the NOAA Ship Henry B. Bigelow.
+Reserve a space for your tour* of the Research Vessel Atlantis.
 Learn about the research conducted aboard the ship and see what it’s like to live onboard. *Reservations required.
 Visitors to the ship must have a valid photo ID.
-Tours require the ability to climb several flights of stairs.
 Please wear sensible shoes; no backpacks, no strollers.

 Woods Hole Oceanographic Institution displays

-Get up close with some working oceanographic instruments and research vehicles used in oceans around the world.
-Check out Splash Lab science demos and make your own Science Stroll souvenirs at the kids activities table.
+See the ocean research submersible Alvin and some other working oceanographic instruments and research vehicles used in oceans around the world.
+Make your own Science Stroll souvenirs at the kids’ activities table.

 8. WHOI Redfield Auditorium

 At 11 a.m. and 1 p.m., the Woods Hole Film Festival will be screening the 2017 Filmmaker in Residence Josh Seftel’s film “Secret Life of Scientists and Engineers.”
 Each program will be about an hour, but the folks can come and go.

 9. Buzzards Bay Coalition Woods Hole Outreach Center

 Explore a marine touch tank full of animals from Buzzards Bay and hands-on family friendly activities.